 You don’t want to find these new friends at the local bar or casino like you are used too.
 Think of meetings as a sober “local bar” that only serves coffee- create friendship there.
 Having a solid foundation of individuals to lean on is important, especially having people there for you who understand.
 You’ll finally meet true friends.
 Once you go, you’ll feel as if you’ve finally found a safe place to rest where you can surround yourself with people who are there for you.

-2. Provide an Outlet
+2. Need an Outlet to Overcome Your Crisis

 12-Step meetings are a safe place with safe non-judgmental people.
 If you are feeling like picking up a drink or drug, instead of calling a dealer or a cab to the bar, call one of your new friends in recovery.
 They will gladly get you to your safe place with no judgement.
 Going to a meeting when you are in a fragile state of mind will help you because you are able to talk about what is going on in your head and others can relate and help the situation.